 Birch Aquarium at Scripps

-Things to do in San Diego in March definitely include the new Little Penguins exhibit at Birch Aquarium at Scripps.
+Things to do in San Diego in March definitely include the Little Blue Penguins exhibit at Birch Aquarium at Scripps.
 Plus, you can admire one of San Diego’s best views and even grab a bite to eat in their Splash!
 Cafe.

 Other fun options around town include: